George Frederick Frye: Personal life

 George Frye married Louisa Catherine Denny, daughter of Arthur A. Denny, on October 25, 1860, in Seattle.
 In their early married life, the couple lived in a cabin situated on the site of the future Stevens Hotel.
 Thereafter, Frye built their home on Pike Street, where forty years later the Hotel Barker was erected.

 In 1911, the couple celebrated their 50th marriage anniversary as one of the first couples to have been married in Seattle.

 The Fryes had six children: James Marion, who died in 1905, leaving a wife and two children; Mary Louisa, the widow of Captain George H. Fortson of Seattle; Sophie Sarah, the wife of Daniel Waldo Bass; George Arthur, who died in 1892; Roberta Gertrude, the wife of Paul H. Watt and mother of children; and Elizabeth Helen, the wife of Virgil Newton Bogue.

-After a brief illness caused by pneumonia, George Frye passed away at his home in Seattle on May 2, 1912, at the age of 79.
+After a brief illness caused by pneumonia, George Frye died at his home in Seattle on May 2, 1912, at the age of 79.
 He left a will that was admitted to probate on May 8, 1912.
 Frye divided part of his fortune between his children and left the rest to his widow.